$L^2$-type invariants and cohomology jump loci for complex smooth quasi-projective varieties: Introduction

 When $k=1$, we simply write $\sV^i(X,\K)$. \ed

 When $\K=\C$, the cohomology jump loci of complex smooth quasi-projective variety have been intensively studied.
-In particular, the well-known structure theorem (see Theorem \ref{structure theorem}) for $\sV^i_k(X,\C)$ put strong constraints for the homotopy type of complex smooth quasi-projective variety.
-A celebrity result for degree 1 cohomology jump loci $\sV^1_k(X,\C)$ due to Arapura put even stronger constraints for its fundamental group.
+In particular, the well-known structure theorem (see e.g. Theorem \ref{structure theorem}) for $\sV^i_k(X,\C)$ put strong constraints for the homotopy type of complex smooth quasi-projective variety.
+If we focus on cohomological degree one jump loci, a celebrity result due to Beauville \cite{Bea}, Arapura \cite{Ara97} and Artal Bartolo, Cogolludo-Agust\'in and Matei \cite{ACM13} puts even stronger constraints for its fundamental group.